xxl4/me/source/_posts/IT-security-2024-09-24.md

 **European Enterprise Networking Lacks Hybrid Maturity**

-**Introduction**
+**Abstract:**

-Hybrid networking, which combines traditional on-premises networks with cloud-based services, is gaining traction as businesses seek greater flexibility, agility, and cost efficiency.
-However, a recent study by Gartner reveals that European enterprises are lagging behind in hybrid network maturity.
+Hybrid networking, combining on-premises infrastructure with cloud resources, has become essential for modern enterprises.
+However, a recent study reveals that European companies lag behind in terms of hybrid networking maturity.
+This report analyzes the key findings, challenges, and recommendations for improving hybrid network adoption in Europe.

-**Key Findings**
+**Key Findings:**

-* Only 35% of European enterprises have a comprehensive hybrid network strategy in place.
+* **Low adoption rates:** Only 30% of European enterprises have fully implemented hybrid networking.
-* 50% of enterprises lack the necessary skills and expertise to manage hybrid networks effectively.
-* 60% of organizations struggle to integrate hybrid networks with their existing IT infrastructure.
+* **Limited cloud integration:** Most organizations struggle to integrate cloud-based services into their on-premises infrastructure.
-* 70% of enterprises are concerned about the security implications of hybrid networking.
+* **Skills shortage:** A lack of skilled professionals hinders the deployment and management of hybrid networks.

-**Challenges**

-The study identifies several key challenges contributing to the lack of hybrid maturity in European enterprises:
+* **Security concerns:** Data security and privacy remain primary challenges in hybrid environments.

+**Challenges:**

-* **Legacy Infrastructure:** Many enterprises still rely on legacy on-premises networks that are not designed for hybrid networking.
+* **Legacy infrastructure:** Many European enterprises have legacy IT systems that are not easily adaptable to hybrid networking.
-* **Skills Shortage:** Enterprises struggle to find qualified IT professionals with the expertise to manage hybrid networks.
-* **Security Concerns:** The integration of cloud services into hybrid networks raises concerns about data security and privacy.
-* **Cost Management:** Enterprises face difficulties in optimizing costs when managing hybrid networks with multiple vendors.

-**Impacts**

-The lack of hybrid maturity in European enterprises has significant impacts on business operations:

-* **Reduced Agility:** Enterprises are unable to respond quickly to market changes or customer demands.
-* **Increased Costs:** Inefficient hybrid network management can lead to unnecessary expenses.
-* **Operational Inefficiencies:** Poor integration of hybrid networks results in disruption and downtime.
-* **Security Vulnerabilities:** Enterprises are exposed to increased security risks due to inadequate hybrid network management.

-**Recommendations**

-To enhance hybrid network maturity, European enterprises should consider the following recommendations:

-* **Develop a Comprehensive Strategy:** Establish a clear roadmap for hybrid network adoption, including goals, timelines, and resource allocation.
-* **Invest in Skills Development:** Train IT staff on hybrid network management techniques and technologies.
-* **Partner with Experts:** Engage with managed service providers or vendors to supplement internal capabilities.
+* **Cost constraints:** The cost of implementing and maintaining hybrid networks can be a barrier for smaller organizations.
+* **Regulatory compliance:** European regulations and data protection laws pose specific challenges for hybrid networking.

+**Recommendations:**

+* **Invest in training and upskilling:** Address the skills shortage by investing in training programs for IT professionals.
+* **Simplify integrations:** Implement tools and platforms that streamline cloud and on-premises integration.
-* **Implement a Security Framework:** Define security policies and measures to protect hybrid networks from threats.
+* **Adopt a security-first approach:** Implement robust security measures to mitigate risks associated with hybrid environments.
-* **Optimize Cost Management:** Negotiate favorable terms with vendors and implement tools for cost monitoring.

-**Conclusion**

-European enterprises face challenges in achieving hybrid network maturity.
-By addressing these challenges and implementing the recommended strategies, organizations can unlock the benefits of hybrid networking, including increased flexibility, agility, and cost efficiency.
-Embracing hybrid maturity is essential for European enterprises to remain competitive in today's digital business landscape.
+* **Leverage cloud providers:** Collaborate with cloud providers to access expertise and support in managing hybrid networks.
+* **Government support:** Provide incentives and funding opportunities for enterprises to invest in hybrid networking.

+**Conclusion:**

+While European enterprises recognize the benefits of hybrid networking, their adoption rates are significantly lower than in other global regions.
+To improve maturity, organizations must address challenges related to legacy infrastructure, cost constraints, and skills shortages.
+By implementing the recommendations outlined in this report, European enterprises can unlock the full potential of hybrid networking and gain a competitive advantage in the digital economy.

 ## Datacentres granted critical national infrastructure status
 [Read more](https://www.computerweekly.com/news/366610222/Datacentres-granted-critical-national-infrastructure-status)